nameamtf/rbtxt2html/README.md

 * #RIGHT#    => will make the text to be right aligned
 * #JUSTIFY#  => will make the text to be justified

+If the file has no #T1# or #T2# tags the new html file will have the same name of the txt file, but for the extension.
+If one of the tags exists the name of the file will be a 'sanitized' version of the title. #T1#, if exixts, has precedence over #T2# when it comes to the title.

 ## Installation